 1. Why can't the dates for the 301 Endless Yard Sale be moved to Spring or Fall when the weather is nicer?

 Answer: The sale needs to take place after High School graduation in the Spring, and can not interfere with High School athletics in the fall.
-To help with the heat (which has been abnormally hot the last two years) we have encouraged our vendors to sell more water, create some misting stations, and some rest areas for tired shoppers.
+To help with the heat (which can be abnormally hot in mid-June) we have encouraged our vendors to sell more water, create some misting stations, and some rest areas for tired shoppers.

 2. What precautions are being taken for motorist and visitor safety driving along US HWY 301?

 Answer: Each town and county along the stretch of US Hwy 301, are instructed to contact local police and sheriff's departments for extra patrols.
 Each vendor location has been instructed to allow for parking, at the minimum of one car for each vendor location to allow visitors to pull off the highway and park.